A blast from the past.

-Phil an I being back on the tipper work thanks to DHL coal boxing the sleeper work up, had the job of collecting stone from Dolyhir Quarry Near to Kington... that is right on the borders of Herefordshire and Powys.
+Phil an I being back on the tipper work thanks to DHL coal boxing the sleeper work up, we had the the job of collecting stone from Dolyhir Quarry Near to Kington... that is right on the borders of Herefordshire and Powys.
 (England n Wales) an taking it to a Ballidon Quarry that's near to Ashbourne.
 Phil being a bit of a train spotter was always interested about the old railway line that went through the quarry.
-One evening we parked up for the night out side the quarry.
+One evening we parked up for the night outside the quarry.
 Phil an I could go an use the washroom and the toilets.
-On our exit of the the washroom we chatted to one of the chaps that worked there.
+On our exit of the washroom we chatted to one of the chaps that worked there.
 He had been at the Quarry many a year an could tell us a lot about the railway.
 Phil asked if we could have a walk about an have a look.
 As the quarry was closed there was no problem.
-We still wore our fluoro jackets and hard hats tho, you neither know!!
+We still wore our fluoro jackets and hard hats tho, you never know!!

 Looking from the weighbridge into the quarry, in ruffly I think the where the old line was.
 Don't quote me tho I might be wrong.

 Now if you are wondering why has Phil taken a photo of me stood on a manhole cover....
 No..
 Oh!!
 Erm I will tell you anyway.
-That chap we was talking to earlier told us underneath this manhole was the old railway turntable.
+That chap we was talking to earlier told us underneath this manhole is the old railway turntable.
 They didn't bother to remove it they just buried it.
 The turntable was used to turn the trucks up towards that Volvo lorry.

 Just to the left is the road up to the stock ground, where Phil an I will be going up in the morning to get loaded.

 Now back to the man hole cover, if you look to the right of the island you the yellow dumpers, the building just past them is the station.

 A nice centerpiece on the island is an old drill.

 For all you that might be interested in the make of the drill here is a close up of it.